ChristinaRaichel/Data_projects/DE/README.md

 #1.
 Webscraping project using BeautifulSoup HTML parser

-The site 'books.toscrape.com' is scraped for book name, price and ratings to provide results on user chocies inputted using a menu.
+The site 'books.toscrape.com' is scraped for book name, price and ratings to provide results on user choices inputted using a menu.
 Logging done at debug level.
 Page and book locators are used to identify the books at page level and to acquire each book detail.
 The total page count is also scraped from the website to access all the pages from the site using a PAGER locator.

 #2.
 Data modeling Netflix weekly data